learn-to-race/l2r/docs/source/env_overview.rst

 Introduction
 -------------
-`Learn-to-Race <https://github.com/hermgerm29/learn-to-race>`_ (L2R) is an `OpenAI gym <https://gym.openai.com/>`_ compliant, multimodal control environment where agents learn how to race.
-Unlike many simplistic learning environments, ours is built around Arrival’s high-fidelity racing simulator featuring full software-in-the-loop (SIL), and even hardware-in-the-loop (HIL), simulation capabilities.
+`Learn-to-Race <https://learn-to-race.org>`_ (L2R) is an `OpenAI-gym` compliant, multimodal control environment, where agents learn how to race.

+Unlike many simplistic learning environments, ours is built around high-fidelity simulators, based on Unreal Engine 4, such as the Arrival Autonomous Racing Simulator—featuring full software-in-the-loop (SIL) and even hardware-in-the-loop (HIL) simulation capabilities.
 This simulator has played a key role in bringing autonomous racing technology to real life in the `Roborace series <https://roborace.com/>`_, the world’s first extreme competition of teams developing self-driving AI.
+The L2R framework is the official training environment for Carnegie Mellon University's Roborace team, the first North American team to join the international challenge.

-Racing is an extreme challenge where agents must make real-time, high-risk decisions while finely controlling hardware operating near its physical limits.
+Autonomous Racing poses a significant challenge for artificial intelligence, where agents must make accurate and high-risk control decisions in real-time, while operating autonomous systems near their physical limits.
 The L2R framework presents *objective-centric* tasks, rather than providing abstract rewards, and provides numerous quantitative metrics to measure the racing performance and trajectory quality of various agents.

-For more information, please read our `paper <https://arxiv.org/abs/2103.11575>`_ on arXiv.
+For more information, please read a couple of our conference papers:

+- `Learn-to-Race: A Multimodal Control Environment for Autonomous Racing <https://arxiv.org/abs/2103.11575>`_

+- `Safe Autonomous Racing via Approximate Reachability on Ego-vision <https://arxiv.org/abs/2110.07699>`_

 Baseline Models
 ---------------